1. The Convergence Finding

 Features are structured around STATSWING's kinetic chain framework [4], targeting three components:

 Force generation (hip).
-Hip angle, hip asymmetry, and backlift magnitude capture the hip's role as the primary moment generator in the striking kinetic chain.
-Greater hip extension at contact corresponds to greater force transfer.
+Hip angle, hip asymmetry, and backlift magnitude capture the hip's role as the primary moment generator in the striking kinetic chain — because greater hip extension at contact corresponds to greater force transfer, these features should distinguish shots where the kinetic chain is fully engaged from shots where it is not.

 Extension and accuracy (knee).
 Knee angle at contact captures the moment at which maximum force is applied.
-Full knee extension at contact is associated with both shot power and directional accuracy.
+Because full knee extension is associated with both shot power and directional accuracy, this feature encodes the biomechanical quality of the strike itself — a clean extension indicates a well-timed contact, while a partially flexed knee suggests the shooter was off-balance or rushed.

 Balance and preparation (whole body).
 Torso lean, upper body twist, stance width, centre-of-mass height, and arm extension capture the pre-contact body configuration — whether the shooter is balanced, aligned with the target, and able to generate controlled power.